 - Pushups x 10

 Directions: Perform the paired exercises as supersets keeping full range in your movements and a controlled tempo.
 "On each exercise, think about lowering down on the eccentric phase for roughly 3 seconds," King says.
-Complete as many rounds as possible in 15 minutes; rest only as needed.
+Complete as many rounds as possible in 15 minutes, resting only as needed.
 "Your score is the total reps completed, so if you did 4 full rounds you have a score of 152 (38 reps x 4 rounds)."
-Try to better your score each workout!
+Try to better your score each workout.

 1B.
 Pullups x 6